-Mr Pullman, how do you value being selected the 2005 prize winner of the Astrid Lindgren Memorial Award together with Mr Ryôji Arai?
+Mr Pullman, how do you value being selected the 2005 laureate of the Astrid Lindgren Memorial Award together with Mr Ryôji Arai?

 It is a great honour, and a great surprise.
 Of course I had heard of the Astrid Lindgren Memorial Award, but I never thought I would ever win it.
 I am astonished!